mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

         any younger!
-In this workshop you'll learn to stop playing catch-up with employment fads and gimmicks in an attempt to attract, relate to, or retain today's millennial workforce, and start focusing on what really gets their attention, acknowledgment.
-Through proper action planning any organization can attract and retain a millennial workforce on a shoestring budget.
+In this workshop you'll learn to stop playing catch-up with employment fads and gimmicks in an attempt to attract, relate to, or retain today's millennial workforce, and start focusing on what really gets their attention...acknowledgment!
+Through proper action planning and communication structure any organization can attract and retain a millennial workforce on a shoestring budget.
+They might LIKE to play pinball in the break-room but they NEED to be heard and recognized.
+        Disclosure: Alex is a Millennial, Foosball tables and a snack-room is NOT required at hosted workshops.
   heading: What Alex Offers
   description: >-
     Alex has an extensive menu of workshops and keynote speeches that he would